max-talanov/1/TED/2many_ideas.md

 I have to do this now.
 At this time I was SDA(Software design architect) and had some experience in some research projects without any significant support from the company that made me to migrate all my research activities to my open-source projects:
-* [menta](https://code.google.com/p/menta/) the project to automate simple software maintenance tasks.
+* [menta](https://code.google.com/p/menta/) - the project to automate simple software maintenance tasks.
-* [TU](https://github.com/development-team/2) the project dedicated for the automation of incident processing in infrastructure as service domain.
+* TU (thinking and understanding) - the project dedicated for the automation of incident processing in infrastructure as service domain.